nakatahr/gridbach-core/README.md

 Gridbach's core algorithmic logic

 ## Overview
-`gridbach-core` is the core computational logic of Gridbach, a grid computing system that verifies the Goldbach conjecture.
+`gridbach-core` is the core computational logic of Gridbach, a grid computing system that verifies the Goldbach conjecture updating the world record for the computational verification of the famous unsolved mathematical problem.

 Please visit the following site for more information about Gridbach: https://gridbach.com